 In an effort to change this Grace Resource Center has been chosen to be the lead agency in the AV in a collaborative effort by county, faith-based, and community based organizations to help reduce child abuse in our region.
-Through this massive effort we have forged a powerful partnership with forty-four organizations in our region to fight against child abuse.
-Working closely with Supervisor Antonovich and our local DCFS offices we are making strides in reducing child abuse in the Antelope Valley.
+Through this massive effort we have forged a powerful partnership with fifty-seven organizations in our region to fight against child abuse.
+Working closely with our local DCFS offices we are making strides in reducing child abuse in the Antelope Valley.

 Meeting real needs (sharing the love of Christ in a tangible way by the giving of services) with a touch of Grace, is what we do best.
 Fortunately, the root causes of hunger often mesh with the root causes of child abuse.
 Since we are already targeting those root causes we have a real chance to make a difference.
-You can help.
+Your donations help!

 They make it possible for us to provide a free life-management class called POWER.
 The name is an acronym.
 Personal growth, Order, Wisdom, Ethics, and Responsibility form that acronym.
 Students are taught about boundaries, gifts, talents, abilities, organizing skills, financial literacy, and anger management.
 Many of our graduates have gone on to school, or employment, and refer to this class as the catalyst that made a positive, permanent change in their lives.
 Gail Possart instructs this nine-week class.
 Bill Bennett also teaches the Writing to Succeed class to help students succeed in high school and college classes.
 Helen Asaro teaches the Breakthrough Parenting classes and Terri Gibbler teaches the Parenting Class at the Shelter.

-Grace provides free computer classes.
+Donations also help Grace provide free computer classes.
 Beginning keyboarding and Computers in the Office provide our students with everything they need to become proficient in Microsoft Word, Excel, Power Point, editing text, and managing documents.
 Mary Wilson teaches this class and her students are ready to enter any office environment when they graduate.